iancovert/CodeIHS/day7/README.md

 ## Search algorithms

 For simplicity, consider the scenario where we have a list containing a sequence of n ints.
-The methods we describe can be generalized to other data types (including strings and objects).
+Don't worry, the methods we describe can be generalized to other data types (including strings and objects).

 ### Sequential search

-What's the first thing you would try when searching for an int in a list of ints?
-Look at the one at a time!
+What's the simplest thing you would try when searching for an int in a list of ints?
+Look at them one at a time!
 That's the logic behind sequential search.

 #### Definition of pseudocode